Skytale/GPUTracer/README.md

 * Traditional raytracing with algebraic intersection testing: A simple sphere.
-* Ray marching with final bisection: Mandelbulb and a smooth cube.
+* Ray marching with final bisection: Mandelbulb, Quaternion Julia Fractals and a smooth cube.

 Building